Rasul Amin: Early life and academic life

-In 1955, he went to Peshawar, Pakistan, where he wanted to desire further more studies and gather his English and Urdu languages.
+In 1955, he went to Peshawar, Pakistan, where he wanted to pursue further more studies and gather his English and Urdu languages.
 Overall he knew how to speak 4 languages, including Pushto and Dari.
-After learning the two languages, he got an admission at Forward College, and graduated in 1960.
+After learning the two languages, he got admitted at Forward College and graduated in 1960.
 In 1960, he was admitted to Islamia College Peshawar, Pakistan.
 He was elected as a General-Secretary of the Khyber Union, (students’ union), in 1962, an unprecedented honour for an Afghan student.
 In 1963, he was voted the best debater at college.
 He received a BA in 1964 and a double master's degree in Sociology, English and Political Science in 1966.

 Soviet resistance

 From 1980 to 1985 he worked with the National Islamic Front of Pir Sayed Ahmad Gillani in Peshawar.
 1990s, he worked with the Rome Group that was established by the former King, Muhammad Zaher Shah.
 He initially worked with the Afghan intellectual Professor Seyyed Bahauddin Majrooh at the Afghanistan Information Centre (AIC).
 The AIC became a mouthpiece of liberal Afghan intellectuals linked to the resistance but drew the wrath of the fundamentalist factions.
 Prof. Majrooh was assassinated in Peshawar in 1988 after the AIC had published the results of a poll among Afghan refugees that showed that the former King was the most popular Afghan politician, way ahead of the mujahedin leaders.
 On 21 March 1985, Rasul established the Organization Writers Union of Free Afghanistan, which, as the AIC, was supported by the Konrad Adenauer Foundation (Germany), USIS, the Asia Foundation (USA), and the Royal Ministry for Foreign Affairs (Denmark).
 Like the AIC, it became an institution that – amongst other activities – collected documents on the Afghan resistance, one of the few to do so.